Davening on shabbat & yom tov

 friday night services

-On Friday nights, we host a songful Jerusalem-style minyan starting biz'man (at candlelighting time and inclusive of a mincha service).
+On Friday nights, we meet monthly on shabbat mevarchim hachodesh (just prior to the new month) for davening and a catered dinner.
 We also periodically host kid-friendly services either through a Tot Shabbat program for ages 0-4, or through a more traditional family service followed by a dinner.
 Please check our homepage each week for specific details on which services are offered and the starting times.

 shabbat morning services

-Shabbat morning services begin at 9:30 AM year-round and are often followed by kiddush lunch, sponsored by our community members.
+Shabbat morning services begin at 9:30 AM year-round and are followed by kiddush lunch, sponsored by our community members.
 Interested in lending your talents to our davening?
-Contact Michael to lead services or read Torah, and Barbara to read Haftarah.
+Contact Sara to lead services or read Torah, and Barbara to read Haftarah.

 Our children's minyanim meet nearly every Shabbat morning at 11:00 AM, with groups for children ages 0-7 and 8-12.
 We also host Friday night services at kid-friendly times, followed by dinner, as well as children's holiday programming throughout the year.

 We are proud to be the only egalitarian synagogue in the area to hold Shabbat afternoon mincha services every week.
 Mincha times vary throughout the year according to the time of sunset.
 Please join us for seudah shlishit (the third Shabbat meal) after mincha, which usually includes a short text study.
 At the end of Shabbat we have a communal ma'ariv and havdalah.
 These services are held in our downstairs Social Hall.
-Please enter through the side door to the right of the synagogue.
+Please enter through righthand bank of doors near the signboard.

 yom tov traditions